danielkunin/Deeplearning-Visualizations/article/optimization.md

 - Having larger batch sizes, but not so large that they no longer fit in GPU memory, tends to improve parallelization efficiency and can accelerate training.
 - Some authors have also suggested that large batch sizes can hurt the model’s ability to generalize, perhaps by causing the algorithm to find poorer local optima/plateau.

 In choosing batch size, there’s a balance to be struck depending on the available computational hardware and the task you’re trying to achieve.

-Recall that the input batch is an input to the cost function.
-Large batch size typically leads to sharper cost function surfaces than a small batch size, as Keskar et al. find in their paper, “On large-batch training for deep learning: generalization gap and sharp minima.”
+### Flat vs. sharp minima

+It is also hypothesized that larger batch sizes can lead to sharper cost function surfaces and relate to generalization.

 Here's a figure comparing a flat and a sharp minimum.
-Flat cost surfaces (and thus small batch sizes) are preferred because they lead to good generalization without requiring high precision.
+Flat cost surfaces are preferred because they lead to good generalization without requiring high precision.
 In the graphic below, the values of the train and test costs for a given parameter value are much closer in the flat minimum case than in the sharp minimum case, which translates to better generalization.

 ![flat_vs_sharp](/assets/images/article/optimization/flat_vs_sharp.jpg "flat_vs_sharp")